LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/usefulSolutions.md

     * `system_intermediateBotMessage`
     * `system_intermediateBotResponseTimeout`

-    For details on these environment variables, see [here](conversation-builder-environment-variables.html#system-environment-variables).
+    For details on configuring these environment variables, see [here](conversation-builder-environment-variables.html#system-environment-variables).

 3. [Link the environment to the bot](conversation-builder-environment-variables.html#link-environment-variables-to-a-bot) if it isn't already linked.